remy/remysharp.com/public/drafts/dollar-in-code-examples.md

 }
 ```

-The result, a series of commands has the prompt symbol, but not included when you copy:
+The result, a series of commands has the prompt symbol, but not included when you copy (go ahead, select the text in the sample below):

 ```bash
 $ npm init -f